 HeadCount is a non-partisan, non-profit organization that promotes participation in democracy through music, culture, and digital media.
 The organization has registered over 400,000 voters for the 2020 election and worked with a long list of musicians and partners including Ariana Grande, Billie Eilish, Camila Cabello, Dave Matthews Band, JAY-Z, Beyoncé, March for Our Lives, RuPaul’s DragCon, MTV, and Dead & Company.
 With 40,000 volunteers, street teams in most major U.S. cities, and presence at more than 1,000 events each year, HeadCount ranks as one of the most active grassroots civic participation organizations in the United States.
 Following COVID-19 restrictions, the organization quickly pivoted to an all-digital approach that led to innovation and online initiatives to fill the needs of the public in using their voices in democracy.
 For more information, visit HeadCount.org.

 Mental Edge Counseling, LLC is an out-patient mental health office located in Dover, DE.
-Our focus is more than behavioral health services.
-Our goal is to provide modern approaches that produce results in a manner that develops a strong relationship and an inviting experience for our clients during every phone call and every visit.
+Out-patient mental health services focused on more than just behavioral health services.
+Our goal is to provide modern approaches that produce results in a manner that develops a strong relationship and an inviting experience.

 YWCA Delaware’s Sexual Assault Response Center (SARC) provides comprehensive, free and confidential services to survivors of sexual and domestic violence.
 We serve all survivors aged 12 and older and their non-offending family members, friends and partners.
 Our services are available throughout the state of Delaware.
 Whether the violence happened today or many years ago, SARC is here to help.